emresertoz/PeriodSuite/README.md

     Magma> PeriodHomotopy([f0,f1,f2,f3,f4,f5]);

 The period homotopy will be performed on this sequence with `f5` being the target hypersurface and `fi`'s the only intermediate hypersurfaces.

+### Obtain all periods

+By default we compute as few periods on the target surface as would be needed to construct the entire Hodge decomposition on cohomology.
+If you wish to compute the entire period matrix use the following command:

+    Magma> PeriodHomotopy(f : bound_pole_order:=false);